Lee Bowyer: Leeds United

 In 1996, he was signed by Leeds United manager Howard Wilkinson for £2.8 million, which was a record for a British teenager.
 Later the same year, Bowyer was convicted of affray and fined £4,500 following an incident in a McDonald's restaurant in London in which CCTV footage showed Bowyer throwing chairs and racially abusing a staff member of Asian origin.

-Initially, Bowyer was kept out of the Leeds first team by Alfie Haaland and David Hopkin; he eventually replaced Hopkin in the 1998–99 season, and from then on was a first-team regular.
+Initially, Bowyer was kept out of Leeds' first team by Alf-Inge Haaland and David Hopkin; he eventually replaced Hopkin in the 1998–99 season, and from then on was a first-team regular.
 He was a key player in David O'Leary's Leeds side that qualified for the Champions League in 1999–2000, and which reached the semi-finals of the UEFA Cup in 2000 and the Champions League in 2001.
 In the Champions League run he scored crucial goals against A.C.
 Milan, Barcelona and Anderlecht.
 He was voted the Leeds player of the year by supporters in both 1998–99 and 2000–01.

 Bowyer with Leeds United in 2001.

 Following an incident near a Leeds nightclub in January 2000, in which an Asian student suffered severe injuries, Bowyer and teammate Jonathan Woodgate were charged with causing grievous bodily harm with intent and affray.
 An initial trial at Kingston upon Hull Crown Court collapsed in April 2001 after an article in a Sunday newspaper, and following a second trial at the same venue which ended in December 2001, Bowyer was cleared of both charges while Woodgate was convicted of affray and sentenced to community service.
 Bowyer was generally recognised as playing some of the finest football of his career during this period and would often go straight from court to play for Leeds.
 In 2005, the player agreed a £170,000 out-of-court settlement of a civil action for damages brought by the victim and his brother, who had been less seriously hurt in the assault.

 After Bowyer's acquittal, Leeds fined him four weeks' wages for a breach of the club's code of conduct.
 Despite having had the backing of the club during the trial and the club paying his extensive legal fees, Bowyer took exception to the fine and was placed on the transfer list.
 The dispute was later settled and Bowyer removed from the transfer list, though he returned to it at the end of the season after turning down a new five-year contract.
 A £9 million fee was agreed for a move to Liverpool, which fell through with manager Gérard Houllier not convinced the player had the "hunger or desire" to play for the club.
 In January 2003, Bowyer signed for West Ham United.
 He had made 265 appearances for Leeds in all competitions, scoring 55 goals.